(click image to zoom-in)

 Provoost - Wikipedia, the free encyclopedia

-Jan Provoost, or Jan Provost (1462/5, Mons–January 1529, Bruges) was a Flemish painter.
-He was one of the most famous Netherlandish painters of his ...
+Jan Provoost, or Jean Provost, or Jan Provost (1462/65 – January 1529) was a Belgian painter born in Wallonië (Mons).
+He was one of the most famous ...

 Unless otherwise noted, images this web site may be used for any purpose without prior permission.